New examples of W$^*$ and C$^*$-superrigid groups: Introduction

 \subsection{Organization of the paper.}

 Besides the introduction there are ten other sections and an appendix in the paper.
 In Section 2 we recall some preliminaries and prove a few useful lemmas needed in the remainder of the paper.
-In Section 3 we prove via a new augmentation technique an intertwining result in von Neumann algebras that arise from products of bi-exact groups.
+In Section 3 we use a new augmentation technique to prove an intertwining result in von Neumann algebras that arise from products of bi-exact groups.
 We then continue in Section 4 with recalling some useful properties for groups that belong to the class $\mathcal {IPV}$.
-In Section 5 we use the result from Section 3 for proving our first main result, Theorem \ref{mainthm1}, and derive Corollary \ref{Cor:product} from it.
+In Section 5 we use the result from Section 3 to prove our first main result, Theorem \ref{mainthm1}, and derive Corollary \ref{Cor:product} from it.
 We then continue in Sections 6 and 7 by presenting several properties for groups that belong to the classes $\mathscr D$ and $\mathscr A$, respectively.
-In Section 8 we prove a new situation where we can control the lower bound for height of certain unitary elements (Theorem \ref{thingroupheight}) and two technical results that provide "discretization" results (Theorems \ref{discretizationgeneratinggroups} and \ref{discretizationhnngroups}).
-In Section 9 we present several results that allow us to reconstruct at the von Neumann algebra level the "peripherical structure" of groups that belong to the classes $\mathscr D$ and $\mathscr A$.
-Finally, by using the established machinery from the previous sections, we present in Sections 10 and 11 the proofs of the remaining main results that are stated in the introduction.
+In Section 8 we provide a new situation where we can control the lower bound for height of certain unitary elements (Theorem \ref{thingroupheight}) and two technical results that provide ``discretization" results (Theorems \ref{discretizationgeneratinggroups} and \ref{discretizationhnngroups}).
+In Section 9 we present several results that allow us to reconstruct at the von Neumann algebra level the ``peripheral structure" of groups that belong to the classes $\mathscr D$ and $\mathscr A$.
+Finally, by using the machinery established in the previous sections, we present in Sections 10 and 11 the proofs of the remaining main results that are stated in the introduction.